tylertitsworth/5th-age-srd/Classes/Warlord.md

 ### Swordwork

-Free action, when the escalation die is 4+
+Free Action, when the escalation die is 4+

 **Recharge** 16+ after battle